kzefram/prework-study-guide/README.md

 ## Features

-There are five section defined; HTML, CSS, Advanced CSS, Git, JavaScript.
+There are several sections defined; HTML, CSS, Advanced CSS, Git, JavaScript and so much more.

 ## How to Contribute